-My research interests include Psychoanalytic and Cultural Theory, Bengal Renaissance, and Dalit Studies.
+My research interests include Psychoanalytic Theory, Cultural Studies, Colonial Bengal, and Dalit Studies.

 I wrote my M. Phil. dissertation on how the Lacanian notion of “sexual non-rapport” figures in the novels of the British postmodernist author John Fowles.
 Apart from lectures and invited talks, I have, as of 2019, presented my research findings on Jacques Lacan at three international conferences organized, respectively, by the University of London, UK; Ghent University, Belgium; and Birkbeck College, London.
 My paper “Eyes a man could drown in: Phallic Myth and Femininity in John Fowles’s The French Lieutenant’s Woman” (2017) was published in Interdisciplinary Literary Studies: A Journal of Criticism and Theory, issued by the Pennsylvania State University Press, USA.
 In January 2018, Orient BlackSwan published my book Jacques Lacan: From Clinic to Culture.

-My Ph.D. thesis was on Vivekananda and the Other Question wherein, among other things, I engaged in a comparative critique of Hinduism from the persepctives of Babsaheb Ambedkar and Vivekananda.
-It was during my doctoral research that I started studying the works of Babasaheb and these writings had a tremendous impact on me both as a person and as a scholar.
-My political choice, activism and academic prusuits took an absolutely anti-caste turn since then.
-I have written and delivered several invites talks on Dalit issues.
-I am the founder of All About Ambedkar: A Journal on Theory and Praxis, first-ever journal exclusively dedicated to exploring the works of Babasaheb Ambedkar.
+My Ph.D. thesis was on Vivekananda and the Other Question wherein, among other things, I engaged in a comparative critique of Hinduism from the persepctives of Babasaheb Ambedkar and Vivekananda.
+It was during my doctoral research that I exhaustively studied the works of Babasaheb, and his writings exerted a tremendous impact on me both as a person and as a scholar.
+My political choice, activism, and academic pursuits took an absolutely anti-caste turn since then.
+I have written and delivered several invited talks on Dalit issues.
+I am the founder of All About Ambedkar: A Journal on Theory and Praxis, the first-ever journal exclusively dedicated to exploring the works of Babasaheb Ambedkar.

-Currently, I am working on trauma and transnational memory in Holocaust narratives, a topic which I explored in detail at an International Summer School held in 2019 at the Bergen-Belsen Concentration Camp Memorial, Germany.
+Currently, I am working on an edited book, to be published by Routledge, on trauma and transnational memory in Holocaust narratives and their representation in Popular Culture.
+I received a critical introduction to this topic, as an invited participant, in an International Summer School held in 2019 at the Bergen-Belsen Concentration Camp Memorial, Germany.

 PhD English (2019, Jadavpur University)